FLMNH-MGCL/spesql/docs/SpecimenFormatting.md

 Country of the collection.
 Must be in the list of accepted countries, matching exactly (case sensitive).

-You may find the list here: `https://github.com/FLMNH-MGCL/spesql/blob/typescript-rewrite/src/renderer/assets/countries.ts`.
+You may find the list here: `https://github.com/FLMNH-MGCL/spesql/blob/typescript-rewrite/src/renderer/assets/countries.ts`, or you may them at this end of this file.
 This list is a TypeScript array of Country objects, containing a `name` and `code` field like so:

 ```typescript
 // generalized structure of a country object